- Federal University of Technology, Owerri (FUTO)

 BLord attended Christ the King Primary School, Onitsha, before proceeding to Dennis Memorial Grammar School for his secondary education.
 His academic journey was marked by exceptional performances in mathematics and economics.

-In 2012, he graduated with a Bachelor’s degree in Economics from Nnamdi Azikiwe University, Awka.
-BLord’s exposure to economic theories during his university years played a pivotal role in shaping his interest in cryptocurrency and financial markets.
+He reportedly attended the Federal University of Technology, Owerri (FUTO).
+BLordโs exposure to economic theories during his university years played a pivotal role in shaping his interest in cryptocurrency and financial markets.

 Professional Career